Trent Brown: Oakland / Las Vegas Raiders

 On March 13, 2019, Brown signed a four-year, $66 million contract with the Oakland Raiders with $36.75 million guaranteed, making him the highest-paid offensive lineman in the league.
 Head coach Jon Gruden announced that Brown would play right tackle with Kolton Miller remaining at left tackle.
 In his first 11 games with the Raiders, Brown allowed only one sack in 326 pass-blocking snaps.
-On December 17, 2019, Brown was named a Pro Bowl selection for the first time of his career.
-The next day, he was placed on IR, ending his season.
+On December 17, he was named a Pro Bowl selection for the first time in his career.
+The next day, Brown was placed on injured reserve, prematurely ending his season.

-Brown was placed on the reserve/COVID-19 list by the Raiders on October 21, 2020, and was activated on October 30.
+Brown was placed on the reserve/COVID-19 list by the Raiders on October 21, 2020, and was activated nine days later.
 Just before their Week 8 game, Brown was hospitalized after a pregame IV caused air to enter his bloodstream and missed the game.
 He was placed back on the COVID-19 list on November 5, and activated again on December 2.

 New England Patriots (second stint)

-On March 17, 2021, Brown and a 2022 seventh-round pick were traded to the New England Patriots for a 2022 fifth-round pick.
+On March 17, 2021, Brown and a 2022 seventh-round pick were traded to the Patriots for a 2022 fifth-round pick.
 He was named the Patriots starting right tackle.
-He suffered a calf injury in Week 1, missed the next three games, then placed on injured reserve on October 9, 2021.
+Brown suffered a calf injury in Week 1, missed the next three games, and was placed on injured reserve on October 9.
 He was activated on November 13.

-Brown was re-signed by the Patriots on March 21, 2022 to a two-year, $13 million contract.
-Originally brought back to be the Patriots' right tackle again, the team chose to move Brown back to left tackle in the 2022 preseason, which was the position he originally played for them in 2018.
+Brown was re-signed by the Patriots on March 21, 2022, to a two-year, $14 million deal.
+Originally brought back to be the Patriots' right tackle again, the team chose to move him back to left tackle in the 2022 preseason, which was the position Brown originally played for them in 2018.

+Cincinnati Bengals

+On March 19, 2024, Brown signed with the Cincinnati Bengals.
+He was named the starting right tackle to begin the season.
+During a Week 3 38–33 loss to the Washington Commanders, Brown went down with a torn patellar tendon.
+He was placed on season-ending injured reserve two days later.

+Houston Texans

+On March 24, 2025, Brown signed on a one-year, $3 million deal with the Houston Texans.
+He was released on August 26 as part of final roster cuts, and re-signed to the practice squad.
+On October 3, Brown was signed to the active roster.